 Canada is a melting pot of cuisines.
 These foods are becoming more available in our grocery stores, restaurants and take out locations.

-Living in residence and having a meal plan can mean you have a lot of food options – and not all of them healthy.
+Living in residence and having a meal plan can mean you have a lot of food options.
 Follow these guidelines to make the most of your choices.

-Fast food and take-out places are popular on campus because students don’t always have the time and money to look for other options.
-Enjoy your hamburger and fries once in awhile but also remember that you can make healthier choices most of the time.
+Fast food and take-out places are popular on campus.
+Enjoy these foods once in awhile but also remember that you can make healthier choices most of the time.

 When dining out, the last thing you want is a battle with your children over what foods they eat.